-The Hakuba Ski Resorts in Nagano Prefecture are arguably the best ski resorts in the world and I had to come to see for myself!
-I spent two weeks snowboarding and exploring the mountains of Hakuba Valley and have put together this guide to help you plan your trip!
+I spent two weeks snowboarding and exploring the mountains of Hakuba Valley and have put together this complete guide of Hakuba Ski Resorts to help you plan your trip!

 Direct Transfer From Tokyo Airports:

-There are a whopping ten ski resorts in the valley of Hakuba and each mountain is amazing in its own way.
-There are free shuttle buses that operate every hour between all resorts but make sure to be on time, as the Japanese are very punctual and will stick to an efficient ‘on the dot’ schedule.
+Free shuttle buses operate every hour between all of the Hakuba Ski Resorts but make sure to be on time, as the Japanese are very punctual and will stick to an efficient ‘on the dot’ schedule.
 Timetables can be found at your accommodation or at guest services in each resort.

-Lift Passes can be purchased from the ticket counters at each resort on the day and prices can vary.
-I would recommend purchasing the “Hakuba Valley Pass” which allows you to ski on a different mountain each day using the one pass.
-Click Here to see the prices.
+Hakuba Valley Lift Passes can be purchased from the ticket counters at each resort on the day and prices vary between each ski resort.
+I would recommend purchasing the “Hakuba Valley Pass” which allows you to ski at different Hakuba Ski Resorts each day using this all-in-one pass.

 Rental Shops are scattered everywhere around Hakuba but I would personally recommend Spicy Rentals for quality gear at a reasonable price.
 You can find a Spicy store at Goryu, Happo-one and Iwatake.

-- This is the central hub of Hakuba Valley and the most popular.
 The mountain is home to the largest above treeline lift in Japan.
 The groomed runs have a reputation for being long and fast.
-The only downside to Happo-one is the crowds, being the central mountain in the valley.
+The only downside to Happo-one is the crowds, being the central mountain in Hakuba Valley.

 HAKUBA SKI RESORTS MAP

 On the lift up – Hakuba Ski Resorts